Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_salesforce_tcrm/vhol_snowflake_salesforce_tcrm.md

     ON S.SHIPPING_STATE = WH.STATE AND TO_DATE(S.CREATED_DATE) = WH.DATE;
 ```

-You can use this view for simpler consumption of the data.
+You can use this view for easier consumption of the data.

 <!-- ------------------------ -->
 ## Loading Data into Salesforce